 There’s a huge range of material on her channel, from quick 10 minute flows to full 1 hour yoga classes.
 She also does some minimum cues classes which can be nice when you feel like flowing without the voiceover.

-Here is one of her 1 hour vinyasa flow classes.
+Here’s one of her 1 hour vinyasa flow classes.

 Kassandra also has plenty Yin flows available, for adding a more passive stretch to your daily yoga routine and for really getting deep into those poses.

-I find his style of teaching quite different to others and to be honest it takes a little getting used to at first.
+I find his style of speaking while he teaches quite different to others and to be honest it takes a little getting used to at first.